 Totality of the Circumstances Test – Analysis for Control

 The rule for finding small business affiliation under the totality of the circumstances test must include an analysis of control between the two companies.
 A mere connection between two businesses does not by itself cause affiliation.
 When the SBA fails to assess elements of control, it’s small business size determination under might not likely be upheld on appeal.

-Here OHA found that the SBA Area Office lacked any explanation of the facts to support affiliation.
+Here, the SBA Office of Hearings and Appeals found that the SBA Area Office lacked any explanation of the facts to support affiliation.
 A small business size determination must show how the two firms have the power to control each other.
-In this size appeal decision, OHA looked for a detailed analysis from the SBA and not a mere conclusion.
+In this size appeal decision, SBA OHA looked for a detailed analysis from the SBA and not a mere conclusion.
 Citing Size Appeal of Human Learning Sys., LLC, SBA No. SIZ-5769, at 11 (2016).
 See information about CICA and Rule of Two Small Business requirements.